The Importance of Database Testing

 Testing has a common, well defined flow.
 It is very simple:

 Try do something opposite, and it can hurt you.

 Can you see that there is no tidying after the test?

 I noticed this mistake once: there were plenty of integration tests which were cleaning all the changes after each test.
-Many programmers were running those tests using debugger and stop it in the middle after spotting a bug.
-Any other test run after that had unpredictable and random result.
-It was running on environment changed by the previous test and wasn’t clearing the whole environment for itself.
+Many programmers were running those tests using debugger, and were stopping it in the middle after spotting a bug.
+Any other test run after that, had an unpredictable, and random result.
+It was running on environment changed by the previous test, and wasn’t clearing the whole environment for itself.

 In the previous part I wrote a lot about preparing a database.
 I want to add one more thing.
 Preparing the database is not enough.
 When you prepare the database by clearing some tables, loading fixtures and so on… there is one thing left.

 You really need to be sure that you’ve prepared all that correctly.
 This could save your time later, when there is a bug caused by some data that was left and wasn’t cleared.

 This should be a part of the pre-test database preparation.